FigBug/juce_bugs/ComboBoxSel/README.md

 Description:

-ComboBox selection does not work if the menu has to scroll all the way to the top.
-If user goes from last entry to first, it will not work.
-If they go from last entry to somewhere in the middle, and then from middle to first, it will work.
+ComboBox selection does not work if the menu is over the macOS menu bar. `mainMenuTrackingBegan` is called which calls `PopupMenu::dismissAllActiveMenus();` before the `PopupMenu` has time to handle the mouse click.

+Code to reproduce:

 * Video: